 Ultrasound diagnoses often rely on subtle changes and when patients are tense, in pain, or panting, many lesions can be missed.
-In our experience sedation, and in some cases light anesthesia, often allows for a faster and more accurate exam.
+In our experience mild sedation, and in some cases light anesthesia, often allows for a faster and more accurate exam.
 When performing biopsies and/or fluid drainages, using sedation or light anesthesia allows us to perform the procedure more safely and more comfortably for your pet.
-If your pet is sedated, he/she will likely to be groggy for the remainder of the day.
-His/her sense of balance may also be off.
+If your pet is sedated, they will likely be groggy for the remainder of the day.
+Their sense of balance may also be off.
 Occasionally patients have a life threatening reaction to sedation or anesthesia but this is extremely rare with modern anesthetics and we believe the more accurate diagnoses and safer procedure outweigh anesthetic risks.